A Night in Dieppe

 “You know the best thing the UK has produced?”

 Hmm, that was a good question.
-I was about to say pop music and was ready to argue my corner.
-The post-punk of the late seventies, the new romantic pop movement of the eighties and latterly Manchester indie scene had produced bands to rival the Beatles and the Stones, who, although another great UK export, were, in my opinion, a bit over-rated.
+I was about to say pop music and was ready to argue my corner – post-punk of the late seventies, the new romantic pop movement of the eighties and latterly Manchester indie scene had produced bands to rival the Beatles and the Stones, who although were another great UK export, were in my opinion a bit overrated.
 Or maybe I had just heard them too many times.
 But before I could reply, he told me the answer.

 “Margaret Thatcher!”